 It’s undeniable.
-Shared spectrum is here, and market development is moving faster than ever before.
+The shared spectrum is here, and market development is moving faster than ever before.
 How do we know?
 Not only are we on the front lines of the CBRS industry, but progress was made clear at this year’s Mobile World Congress Americas.

 Charter’s SVP of Wireless Technology Craig Cowden said that as 4G/5G deployments move towards small cells, mobile technology moves into an area that offers cable operators a competitive advantage.
 Cowden discussed Charter’s upcoming CBRS trials in downtown Tampa and Charlotte, and provided insight on when Charter would roll out services in the 3.5 GHz band: